BY AMY SYNNOTT

 The late Canadian physician William Osler, who has been described as one of the “greatest diagnosticians ever to wield a stethoscope,” famously quipped, “Man is only as old as his arteries.”
 In addition to the hazard of plaque and atherosclerosis, Dr. Osler may well have been talking about a less well-known condition, arterial stiffness, a key biomarker that predicts cardiovascular and other chronic diseases.

 While clinicians typically measure brachial blood pressure and cholesterol, neither of these biomarkers show what is going in the large arteries closest to the heart, where it matters most.
-“Hard arteries are a canary in the coal mine of arterial health, an early biomarker that may help clinicians predict [and hopefully prevent] heart attack, stroke, heart disease and other chronic degenerative diseases,” says Raymond Townsend, M.D., Director of Hypertension at the University of Pennsylvania School of Medicine.
+“Hard arteries are a canary in the coal mine of arterial health, an early biomarker that may help clinicians and researchers predict [and hopefully prevent] heart attack, stroke, heart disease and other chronic degenerative diseases,” says Raymond Townsend, M.D., Director of Hypertension at the University of Pennsylvania School of Medicine.

-The good news: “Using non-invasive measures, cardiologists can now predict how rigid vessels are by measuring how fast a pulse wave travels through the vascular system,” explains Dr. Norman Chideckel, a NYC-based vascular surgeon affiliated with Mount Sinai.
+The good news: “Using non-invasive measures, researchers can predict how rigid vessels are by measuring how fast a pulse wave travels through the vascular system,” explains Dr. Norman Chideckel, a NYC-based vascular surgeon affiliated with Mount Sinai.
 The higher the number, the stiffer the artery, and the more likely a patient will be to experience heart attack, heart failure or stroke.

 The walls of large arteries, especially the aorta, lose elasticity over time, as elastin degrades and is replaced by rigid collagen fibers in the arterial wall, Townsend explains.
 “This stiffening of blood vessels is a normal part of the aging process.
 Your body stops making elastin in puberty and then it has to last the rest of your lifetime.”